billythemusical/YORB-sound-workshop/README.md

 # Getting Started

+## Running a Local Server

+Since we're loading local media files and including remote javascript libraries, we must use a slightly more complex server than say, Python's `SimpleHttpServer`.
+We recommend using Node.js `http-server`.
+You can install Node.js if you need it at the link [here](https://nodejs.org/en/download/).

+Once you have Node.js installed, navigate to this directory using a command line interface (CLI) like the Terminal app - `cd /your/local/path/to/YORB-sound-workshop`.
+Then run `npm install` which will install the required packages from our `package.json` list, including `http-server`.

+## Examples

-This tutorial will give examples of how Three.js uses the [Positional Audio features](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Web_audio_spatialization_basics) like [`PannerNode`](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode) that are built into the modern browser.
+This tutorial will give examples of how Three.js leverages the [Audio Spatialization features](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Web_audio_spatialization_basics) like [`3D PannerNode`](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode) that are built into the modern browser.

-We will begin by adding our sound source to our `add-sound.html` file like so:
+We add an audio source in the `add-sound.html` file like so:

     <audio loop id="track1" src="sounds/track_1.mp3" type="audio/mpeg" preload="auto" style="display: none"></audio>

-We will access this element in our Javascript code and pass it into our Three.js `PositionalAudio` object later.
+In our Javascript code, we access this element and pass it into our Three.js `PositionalAudio` object later.

 This document is a work-in-progress, but there are four examples you can choose from:
   - [Add a sound](./public/01-add-sound.html)